continue-revolution/sd-webui-segment-anything/README.md

 1. You may only copy image and mask to ControlNet inpainting.
 2. Optionally check `ControlNet inpaint not masked` to invert mask colors and inpaint regions outside of the mask.
 3. Select the correct ControlNet index where you are using inpainting, if you wish to use Multi-ControlNet.
+4. Configurate ControlNet panel.
+Click `Enable`, preprocessor choose `inpaint_global_harmonious`, model choose `control_v11p_sd15_inpaint [ebff9138]`.
+There is no need to upload image to the ControlNet inpainting panel.
+5. Write your prompts, configurate A1111 panel and click `Generate`.

 #### img2img
 1. Update your ControlNet (**MUST**) and check `Allow other script to control this extension` on your ControlNet settings.